mllite/sklearn2sql-demo/notebooks/database_limitations.md

 sklearn2sql sometimes generates temporary tables to precompute very complex expressions (as a workaround for complexity issues).
 Their behavior is not always consistant between databases (global or not, session-based, storage : memory-based  etc)

-## Recurisve CTEs
+## Recursive CTEs

 Not always supported.
-Used in recurrent neural networks.
-Used in LSTM, GRU, RNN
+Used in recurrent neural networks (LSTM, GRU, RNN)

 https://github.com/antoinecarme/keras2sql/issues/2